Reviewed by Oct 05, 2020| Updated on

 Vertical integration refers to the take over by a company of a portion of the production process previously outsourced.
 The company normally assumes control of the many production steps which lead to the production of their product.
 The company brings in a portion of the production process in-house.
 The common form of vertical integration is the purchase of suppliers by a company.

-- The usual supply chain consists of the purchase of raw materials and ending with sale to the ultimate customer.
+The usual supply chain consists of the purchase of raw materials and ending with the sale to the ultimate customer.
 The other forms of vertical integration include a company taking ownership or control of distributors or the retail sellers.
-The benefits of vertical integration include a reduction in costs, quality management with control over production and an overall improvement in production.
+The benefits of vertical integration include a reduction in costs, quality management with control over the production, and an overall improvement in production.

 Example of vertical integration is an automaker buying out a supplier of its key component.
 In other cases of the forward integration, a company may open its own showrooms and supply the products from its own warehouses.
 Vertical integration, thus, essentially allows a complete company control over the source of raw materials or the distribution of its products to ultimate customers.